 For an owner to deal with this type of client using his or her property, this can be a stressful experience.
 But a property manager toughened by similar experiences in the past does a more civil and diplomatic approach, keeping them happy and avoid disastrous outcomes and loss of client.

 4. They provide comprehensive property services.

 If needed, property management companies also have allied services associated with their daily tasks.
-This might include cleaning services (housekeeping, rubbish disposal), maintenance, security, and others such as pool and gym attendants, reception counter staff, etc.
+This might include cleaning services (housekeeping, rubbish disposal), maintenance, security and others such as pool and gym attendants, reception counter staff, etc.

-Utilizing their services makes the entire housing estate well-maintained and benefits owners who don’t have to spend more on keeping their property in tip-top shape, thereby preserving their market value longer than those without proper preventive maintenance in place.
+Utilizing their services makes the entire housing estate well-maintained and benefit owners who don’t have to spend more on keeping their property in tip-top shape, thereby preserving their market value longer than those without proper preventive maintenance in place.

 5. They keep track of your revenue streams and finances.

 We can all wish it was that simple.
-For small investors involved in rental properties, they have to deal not only with receiving the rental money from tenants, but they also need to deal with expenses — household items running out, property taxes and monthly utility bills — which can be a tedious process to make.
+For small investors involved in rental properties, they have to deal not only with receiving the rental money from tenants, they also need to deal with expenses — household items running out, property taxes and monthly utility bills — which can be a tedious process to make.